MTDonovan/Evalit/README.md

 Evalit is a FOSS notepad calculator app that allows you to leverage your JavaScript knowledge to create custom functions.
+You can find binaries for Windows 10 (exe installer) and Linux (AppImage) on the [release page](https://github.com/MTDonovan/Evalit/releases/tag/binaries).

 ![Alt text](screenshots/BasicExample.png)